Introduction

 Direct access to data

-If doing per-layer operations isn't applicable for your application, you can read the pixel values for all layers (including VectorLayers) by calling read_array
+If doing per-layer operations isn't applicable for your application, you can read the pixel values for all layers (including VectorLayers) by calling read_array similarly to how you would for GDAL.

 Parallel saving